Coherent pressure structures in turbulent channel flow: Introduction

-High-fidelity numerical simulations have the advantage of obtaining the entire flow field and the measurements are not limited to the wall. \citet{kim1987turbulence} conducted a direct numerical simulation (DNS) of a channel flow with friction Reynolds number ($Re_{\tau}$) of 180 and their turbulence statistics results were validated with experimental databases.
-To obtain the pressure field, \citet{kim1987turbulence} employed the Poisson equation for incompressible flows. \citet{choi1990space} used the database by \citet{kim1987turbulence} and computed the wall pressure spectra.
+High-fidelity numerical simulations have the advantage of obtaining the entire flow field, not necessarily limited to the channel walls.
+For instance, \citet{kim1987turbulence} conducted a direct numerical simulation (DNS) of a channel flow with friction Reynolds number ($Re_{\tau}$) of 180.
+Their database was further used by \citet{choi1990space}, who computed the wall pressure spectra.
 When comparing their frequency spectra with experimental data at different Reynolds numbers, the authors obtained different scaling laws for the low- and high-frequency ranges.
 The lower frequencies better collapsed with outer variables, whereas inner variables better fitted the higher frequencies.
-This result agrees with the experimental data by \citet{farabee1991spectral}, who studied wall pressure fluctuations in boundary layers. \citet{choi1990space} also identified a small region with -5 power law decay rate for both frequency and streamwise wavenumber spectra, i.e. for $\omega \nu / {u_{\tau}}^2 > 1$, where $\omega$ is the angular frequency, $\nu$ is the fluid kinematic viscosity and $u_{\tau}$ is the friction velocity, and for $\alpha^+ = \alpha \nu / u_{\tau} > 0.1$, where $\alpha$ is the streamwise wavenumber.
-Such decay rate ws also found in later studies \citep{hu2006wall, anantharamu2020analysis, yang2021wavenumber}.
+This result agrees with the experimental data by \citet{farabee1991spectral}, who studied wall pressure fluctuations in boundary layers. \citet{choi1990space} also identified a small region with a -5 power law decay rate for both frequency and streamwise wavenumber spectra, i.e. for $\omega \nu / {u_{\tau}}^2 > 1$, where $\omega$ is the angular frequency, $\nu$ is the fluid kinematic viscosity and $u_{\tau}$ is the friction velocity, and for $\alpha^+ = \alpha \nu / u_{\tau} > 0.1$, where $\alpha$ is the streamwise wavenumber.
+Such decay rate was also found in later studies \citep{hu2006wall, anantharamu2020analysis, yang2022wavenumber}.
 For even higher frequencies, the spectra decay at higher rates.
 Another observation by \citet{choi1990space} regards the effect of the Reynolds number on the wall pressure spectra.
 Increasing the Reynolds number leads to increased power at the high-frequency band when outer scaling is considered, whereas the low-frequency band increases the power with Reynolds number for inner scaling.